iSoaker.com Home

 Overall

-In the end, the Water Warriors line by Buzz Bee Toys Inc. offers new promise in the world of water warfare. iSoaker.com is personally extremely grateful to the members of Buzz Bee Toys Inc. both for the various new products they have created as well as the numerous opportunities they have given.
+In the end, the Water Warriors line by Buzz Bee Toys Inc. offers great promise in the world of water warfare. iSoaker.com is personally extremely grateful to the members of Buzz Bee Toys Inc. both for the various new products they have created as well as the numerous opportunities they have given.
 Buzz Bee Toys Inc., as it has since its inception, continues to innovate, creating new designs and employing new technologies in order to produce the best water blasters it can. iSoaker.com is truly grateful for all their efforts.

-©2000-2009 iSoaker.com.
 All rights reserved.